-Here’s a rundown of which St Lucia beaches you should visit and why…
+Here’s a rundown of which Saint Lucia beaches you should visit and why…

-So, what are the best beaches in St Lucia?
+So, what are the best Saint Lucia beaches?

-Many describe Reduit as the best beach on the island, and it’s certainly one of the busiest.
+Many describe Reduit as the best Saint Lucia beaches for a lively vibe, and it’s certainly one of the busiest.
 There are lots of activities to enjoy here, including watersports like snorkeling, scuba diving and sailing.

 Reduit Beach is located in the Rodney Bay area close to a large yachting marina, so you can easily hire a boat and head out for a day of sailing and exploring.
 Some areas of the beach are shaded by lush island greenery, so you can take refuge from the hot midday sun if you wish.

 Marigot Bay is located southwest of St. Lucia’s capital, Castries.
-Marigot is itself an oasis of calm with a wide range of sophisticated accommodation, bars, restaurants and both water and land-based vacation activities.
+Often voted as the best beach in St Lucia, Marigot is itself an oasis of calm with a wide range of sophisticated accommodation, bars, restaurants and both water and land-based vacation activities.
 These include fishing, diving, boat trips and beach tours.